benduran/lets-version/README.md

                      l                                [boolean] [default: false] -p, --package      One or more packages to check.
-You can specify multiple by doing -p <name1> -p <name2> -p <name3>              [array] --noFetchTags  If true, does not force fetch tags from origin.
+You can specify multiple by doing -p <name1> -p <name2> -p <name3>              [array] --noFetchAll   If true, will not fetch information from remote via "git fe tch origin"                      [boolean] [default: false]
+      --noFetchTags  If true, does not force fetch tags from origin.
 By default, lets-version will do "git fetch origin --tags --force" to ensure your branch if up-to-date with the tags on origin